Diabetes Life Insurance Cover

 According to a recent study, 44% of people with diabetes in the UK have failed to take out any life insurance.

-You need coverage that will pay out either a lump sum or a steady income stream in the event of a chronic illness like diabetes.
+You need coverage that will pay out a lump sum or a steady income stream in the event of a chronic illness like diabetes.

 Effective diabetic life insurance would not penalise you for your condition and would still allow you to receive the necessary coverage.